georgiakes/variantbenchmarking/README.md

 > [!NOTE]
 > Please note that there is no somatic specific tool for CNV benchmarking in this pipeline.

+> [!NOTE]
+> Wittyer does not support BND type of variants.
+It is recommended to either exclude (filter) them out or convert them to other types before analysis.

 Available methods for *small variants: SNVs and INDEL*s:

 - Germline variant benchmarking using ([rtg vcfeval](https://realtimegenomics.com/products/rtg-tools))